roadwarriorkata/architecture/01 ProblemDefintion/ProblemDefinition.md

 ### Travel Journey

-The traget of the travel journey is to support the traveler while on the journey and provide him with always up to date information on the current and upcomming reservations.
+The target of the travel journey is to support the traveler while on the journey and provide him with always up to date information on the current and upcomming reservations.
 He also should be able to trigger or digest changes in schedule, accomodation or connection details.

 The user wants to share his trip with friends and family via social media channels.